 Borough of New Brighton, 610 Third Avenue, New Brighton, Pennsylvania 15066 ~ (724) 846-1870

 The New Brighton Area Police Department provides residents of the Borough of New Brighton and its visitors with superior service in order to ensure safety and maintain quality of life.
 With a police-community partnership philosophy, the Department has implemented and expanded programs that promote collaborative efforts in taking a proactive stance and addressing crime reduction and prevention.
+This methodology includes a cooperative effort with Federal, State and County drug enforcement agencies to reduce drug use and drug related criminal activity.
+The department also maintains a highly skilled and trained dual purpose K-9 to assist in drug investigations, missing persons incidents, and criminal apprehension.

 The New Brighton Area Police Department provides for a safe community, serving citizens with compassion and respect.
 The Department is fully invested in leading their profession with integrity; building and retaining a highly trained, well equipped, progressive, motivated and cohesive staff consisting of a staff of both full-time and part-time officers.
 The Department continues to strive to be recognized and respected as a leading agency in the law enforcement community.